tormol/AIS/README.md

 Can be combined with `-http-port` and `-raw-port` to listen on custom ports on loopback only.

+`-web-directory` controls where to read files on the website from.
+Defaults to static/ All requested paths that aren't covered by the api are read from this root folder.

+`-gone-threshold` controls how long to after no position to hide a ship that is not moving from the map.
+The default is one day (`24h`). `0` disables this feature.

+`-left-area-threshold` controls how long after no position to hide a ship that is moving from the map.
+The default is one day, the same as `-gone-threshold`.
+This is useful if the sources cover a limited area, to avoid ships aggregating up at the edge of the receivers range.

 `-cpuprofile` and `-memprofile` are supported for profiling, (Go's HTTP interface for profiling is not supported)

+`-history-length` controls how many previous positions to remember for each ship.
+Defaults to 0.
+The history isn't exposed yet, so enabling it isn't really useful.

 If you want to run it on a server, you can adapt the `server_runner` script by setting the variables and directories at the top.